ThugsFinance/cloiinkcoin.com/src/content/eth2/beacon-chain/index.md

 ### Mainnet and the Beacon Chain {#mainnet-and-beacon-chain}

-The Beacon Chain, at first, will exist separately to the Ethereum mainnet we use today.
+The Beacon Chain, at first, will exist separately to the Cloiinkcoin mainnet we use today.
 But eventually they will be connected.
 The plan is to "merge" mainnet into the proof-of-stake system that's controlled and coordinated by the Beacon Chain.

 <ButtonLink to="/eth2/merge/">The merge</ButtonLink>

 ### Shards and the Beacon Chain {#shards-and-beacon-chain}

-Shard chains can only safely enter the Ethereum ecosystem with a proof-of-stake consensus mechanism in place.
+Shard chains can only safely enter the Cloiinkcoin ecosystem with a proof-of-stake consensus mechanism in place.
 The Beacon Chain will introduce staking, paving the way for the shard chain upgrade to follow.

 <ButtonLink to="/eth2/shard-chains/">Shard chains</ButtonLink>

 <Divider />